ExpediaGroup/drone-fly/README.md

 ## System architecture

 The diagram below shows a typical Hive metastore setup without using Drone Fly.
-In this example, there are a number of HiveMetastoreListeners installed which send Hive events to other systems like Apache Atlas, AWS SNS, Apache Kafka and other custom implementations.
+In this example, there are several HiveMetastoreListeners installed which send Hive events to other systems like Apache Atlas, AWS SNS, Apache Kafka and other custom implementations.

 ![Hive Metastore setup without Drone Fly.](drone-fly-before.png "Multiple Hive metastore listeners are deployed in HMS context.")